PlasmaEngine/PlasmaDocs/docs/Manual/physics/physicseffectsandregions/drageffect.markdown

+# Drag Effect
-The [DragEffect](https://github.com/PlasmaEngine/PlasmaDocs/blob/master/code_reference/class_reference/drageffect.markdown) component applies forces to slow down the linear and angular velocity of an object.
+The [DragEffect](https://github.com/PlasmaEngine/PlasmaDocs/tree/master/docs/C%2B%2B/code_reference/class_reference/drageffect.markdown) component applies forces to slow down the linear and angular velocity of an object.
 This is often used globally on the space to simulate air resistance, but can also be used for slowing movement in a water region, making one object slow down quickly, etc...

 # Drag vs. Damping
 DragEffect exposes properties for setting both drag and damping coefficients.

 A drag force is defined as: